FrHorschig/kant-search-frontend/README.md

 Refer to the [parent project](https://github.com/FrHorschig/kant-search) for a general overview and scripts for helping with the development setup, including a script to start the frontend locally together with the backend and the database.

+Note that the tests are configured to run in a headless Chrome browser (see the `scripts` section in the `package.json`).
+For this to work you must export a `CHROME_BIN` environment variable that points the a Chrome (or Chromium) executable.

 ### Coding patterns

 #### Container and presentational components